 Awarding FPGEC Certification

-FPGEC Certification is awarded once you fulfill the requirements as stated in the FPGEC Candidate Application Bulletin.
+FPGEC Certification is awarded once you fulfill the requirements as stated in the FPGEC Application Bulletin.
 Certification ensures that you have met the educational requirements of the FPGEC and have successfully passed the FPGEE and the TOEFL iBT.
 Visit the board of pharmacy website for specific licensing and internship requirements in the state or jurisdiction where you wish to pursue licensure.